roryeiffe/220124-demos/docker-demo/docker_demo.md

 1. A container is pretty useless if don't have any code to run, so let's download the (app)[https://github.com/docker/getting-started/tree/master/app].

 2. Create a file named "Dockerfile" in the directory with the "package.json" file.
 Make sure there are no file extensions (.txt, .md, etc.).
 It should just be "Dockerfile").
+Put this in the file:

 ```
 # syntax=docker/dockerfile:1